isjeffcom/CUBE.gl-doc/docs/guide.md

 OK.
 In one line of code (without http request), you are able to create a whole city, in your browser.
-You can also choose to set a color or even replace material and for more options: see [here](/apis/geojsonlayer).
+You can also choose to set a color or even replace material and for more options: see [here](/apis/GeoLayer).

-*The Water is unfinished yet, I will not introduce it in this stage but you can find it in source code GeoJsonLayer() class.*
+*The Water is unfinished yet, I will not introduce it in this stage but you can find it in source code GeoLayer() class.*